pierremaw/obsidian-vault-organizer/README.md

 ## Tip

-- Make sure to backup your vault before running the script.
+- Make sure to backup your vault before running the automation bot.